More details announced on the post-Brexit “EU Settlement Scheme” for EU citizens and their families living in the UK

 As reported in our blog on 25 June 2018 on the EU Settlement Scheme, EU citizens and their family members who arrive in the UK before 1 January 2021 and have been in the UK for five years will be eligible to apply for settled status.
 Those who have lived in the UK for less than five years will be eligible for pre-settled status until they reach the five year mark, at which point they can apply for settled status.

-The Government has recently announced more details on what the EU Settlement Scheme will look like, in the form of the draft rules that will be incorporated into the existing Immigration Rules, as well as recently-published Statement of Intent.
+The Government has recently announced more details on what the EU Settlement Scheme will look like, in the form of the draft rules that will be incorporated into the existing Immigration Rules, as well as a recently-published Statement of Intent.

 The draft rules - Appendix EU